hghmn/architecture-center/docs/reference-architectures/sap/index.md

 - **Virtual network**.
 A VNet is a representation of a logically isolated network in Azure.
 All of the VMs in this reference architecture are deployed to the same VNet.
 The VNet is further subdivided into subnets.
 Create a separate subnet for each tier: application (SAP NetWeaver), database (SAP HANA), management (the jumpbox), and Active Directory.

-- **Virtual machines (VMs)**.
+- **Virtual machines (VMs)**. .
  The VMs for this architecture are grouped into several distinct tiers.

     - **SAP NetWeaver**.
 Includes SAP ASCS, SAP Web Dispatcher, and the SAP application servers.

     - **SAP HANA**.
-This reference architecture uses SAP HANA for the database tier.
+This reference architecture uses SAP HANA for the database tier, running on a single [GS5][vm-sizes-mem] instance.
+SAP HANA is certified for production OLAP workloads on GS5 or [SAP HANA on Azure Large Instances][azure-large-instances].
+This reference architecture is for Azure virtual machines in the G-series and M-series.
+For information about SAP HANA on Azure Large Instances, see [SAP HANA (large instances) overview and architecture on Azure][azure-large-instances].

     - **Jumpbox**.
 Also called a bastion host.
 This is a secure VM on the network that administrators use to connect to the other VMs.